RafaelOfEldor/devops-exam-2024/README.md

 ***Inkluder steg for å sjekke ut koden, logge inn på Docker Hub (ved hjelp av credentials lagret i GitHub Secrets), bygge Docker-imaget, tagge det, og deretter pushe det til Docker Hub-kontoen din.***

-However, i was unsure if it was mandatory to have each functionality as a separate "step".
+However, i was unsure if it was mandatory to have each functionality as a separate "step" or not.
 I chose to use the "docker/build-push-action@v5" to handle building, tagging and pushing within one step.
 I chose this because the code looks cleaner and executes the same functionality as intended.

-But like i said, the task description made me unsure and i feel confident i could seperate this into multiple steps and do it all more manually with cmd commands if i wanted to.
+I feel confident that i could do building, tagging and pushing in separate steps as well if that's what i was supposed to do.
 Just wanted to comment on this.

 # Task 4:
 ### A:
-Check code in "/infra/alarm_module" as well as the file "/infra/alarm.tf".
+Check code in "/infra/alarm_module/*" as well as the file "/infra/alarm.tf".

+**Name of my alarm:** candidate51-cloudWatch-and-metrics-app-ApproximateAgeOfOldestMessageAlarm

 The task didn't specify how this alarm would be tested by sensur, but the module is configured to listen on the queue from task 3/2, and it accepts an "alarm_email" variable as asked.
 I have purposefully left some hard-coded default values except mail so that it is easier to checkout the relevant metrics in AWS.